The Apollo 11 astronauts in Sydney – November 1969

 motorcade

 The astronauts sweep past.
-Neil Armstrong facing the camera, Michael Collin on the right, Edwin Aldrin waving to the crowd.
+Neil Armstrong facing the camera, Michael Collins on the right, Edwin Aldrin waving to the crowd.

 Photo: Colin Mackellar.